cs3org/reva/pkg/storage/registry/spaces/Readme.md

 The spaces registry recognizes individual spaces instead of storage providers.
 While it is configured with a list of storage providers, it will query them for all storage spaces and use the space ids to resolve id based lookups.
-Furthermore, path based lookups will take into account a path templvate to present a human readable file tree.
+Furthermore, path based lookups will take into account a path template to present a human readable file tree.

 ## Configuration

 The spaces registry takes two configuration options:

-1.  `home_template` is used to buld a path for the users home.
+1.  `home_template` is used to build a path for the users home.
 It uses a template that can access the current user in the context, e.g. `/users/{{.Id.OpaqueId}}`
 2.  `rules` is a map of path patterns to config rules

 ### Patterns